chalk/wrap-ansi/readme.md

 Number of columns to wrap the text to.

+#### options.hard

+Type: `boolean`
+Default: `false`

+By default the wrap is soft, meaning long words may extend past the column width.
+Setting this to `true` will make it hard wrap at the column width.

 ## Related

 - [slice-ansi](https://github.com/chalk/slice-ansi) - Slice a string with ANSI escape codes
 - [chalk](https://github.com/chalk/chalk) - Terminal string styling done right
 - [jsesc](https://github.com/mathiasbynens/jsesc) - Generate ASCII-only output from Unicode strings.
-Useful for creating testing fixtures.
+Useful for creating test fixtures.

 ## License